Esri/solutions-components/src/components/config-layer-picker/readme.md

 ### `getConfigInfo() => Promise<string[]>`

-Returns a key/value pair that represents the checkbox value and checked state
+Returns a list of layers that have been selected

 #### Returns

 Type: `Promise<string[]>`

-Promise with the state of the checkboxes
+Promise with a list of layer names to use

 ## Dependencies